Dhamma Dena Meditation Center

 If you would like to receive email notifications about upcoming retreats, sign up here.

-Arinna Weisman has studied insight meditation since 1979 and has been teaching since 1989.
-Her root teacher is Ruth Denison who was empowered by the great Burmese lay teacher Sayagyi U Ba Khin.
-She is the founding teacher of Insight Meditation Center of the Pioneer Valley.
-She is co-author of the book, A Beginner’s Guide to Insight Meditation and a contributor to Women Practicing Buddhism; American Experiences, edited by Peter Gregory and Susanne Mrozik.
+Arinna Weisman first studied with Ruth Denison in the Fall of 1979.
+She became a devoted student and was empowered to teach by Ruth in 1988.
+She is the founding teacher of Insight Meditation Center of the Pioneer Valley, co-author of the book, A Beginner’s Guide to Insight Meditation and a contributor to Women Practicing Buddhism: American Experiences, edited by Peter Gregory and Susanne Mrozik.

 Her dharma practice and teaching are infused with her political and environmental activism.
 She was the first out queer teacher with Eric Kolvig to lead insight meditation retreats for the Gay, Lesbian, Bisexual, Transgender, Gender Queer community.
 She also leads ‘Uncovering the Heart Retreats’ integrating the practice of awareness of the social dynamics of inequity with the dharma practice of liberation.